 The Board of Directors establishes policy for Rotary International and provides guidance that helps our clubs thrive.
-Clubs elect the members of the board every year at the international convention with each director serving for two years.
+Clubs elect the members of the Board every year at the Rotary International Convention, and each director serves for two years.

 Mark Daniel Maloney

 Mark Daniel Maloney is a principal in the law firm of Blackburn, Maloney, and Schuppert LLC, with a focus on taxation, estate planning, and agricultural law.
 He represents large farming operations in the Southeastern and Midwestern United States, and has chaired the American Bar Association’s Committee on Agriculture in the section of taxation.
 He is a member of the American Bar Association, Alabama State Bar Association, and the Alabama Law Institute.

 Knaack is the CEO of Knaack KG, a real estate company.
 He was previously a partner and general manager of Knaack Enterprises, a 125-year-old family business.

 He is a founding member of the Civic Foundation of the City of Ratzeburg and served as president of the Golf-Club Gut Grambek.
 Knaack is also the founder and chair of the Karl Adam Foundation.

 Olayinka Hakeem Babalola

 Olayinka Hakeem Babalola is regional safety manager responsible for Shell Petroleum’s upstream oil and gas activities in sub-Saharan Africa and chair of the board of directors of Riviera Nigeria Ltd., an oil and gas engineering consortium.

 Babalola has served Rotary as an endowment/major gifts adviser, RI training leader, member of the Rotary Foundation Cadre of Technical Advisers, committee member, and president’s representative.